-Which is the best device for strengthening my pelvic floor muscles?
+Which device might be best for me to strengthen my pelvic floor muscles?

-All the exercise and strengthening devices we sell help to strengthen or imp[orve the function of your pelvic floor muscles.
+All of the pelvic floor exercise and strengthening devices we sell help to strengthen or improve the function of your pelvic floor muscles.
 A decision about which is "best" depends on your symptoms, goals, and lifestyle.

-Please understand that while we provide as much information as we can on different products on our website, we are not able to advise customers on what they should buy, or on which product would suit them best.
+Please understand that while we provide as much information as we can on different products on our website, all of our information is a guide only and not individual recommendations or advice.
+We are not able to advise customers on what they should buy, or on which product would suit them best.
 For help with making a choice if necessary please talk to your health practitioner.

 But the term can also apply to products that act on the body's involuntary muscles.
 Hence, vaginal cones, which trigger the pelvic floor muscles into contracting in response to the presence of the cones, are also a type of feedback device, as they create a feedback loop that causes a behaviour response in the muscles.

-And finally, the term is sometimes used by health professionals and in research papers to refer to the more sophisticated devices (often electrical etc) that are used during a visit to a professional.
-In fact, this is misleading and the term can be correctly applied to exercisers for home use too.
+And finally, the term is sometimes used by health professionals and in research papers to refer to the more sophisticated devices (often electrical) that are used during a visit to a professional.

 "Many patients who are motivated to begin PFMT (pelvic floor muscle training) are unable to exercise effectively, and receive no benefit from their efforts.
 The addition of biofeedback technology in PFMT teaches patients to effectively isolate the pelvic floor, increasing the efficacy of home exercises.
 Several contemporary studies demonstrate that PFMT with biofeedback is superior to PFMT alone."